 The Company is committed to provide a protective environment at workplace for all itswomen employees.
-To ensure that every woman employee is treated with dignity and respectand as mandated under "The Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013" the Company has in place a formal policy forprevention of sexual harassment at work place and the Company has also Constituted theInternal Complaint Committee in compliance with the requirement of the Act.
+To ensure that every woman employee is treated with dignity and respectand as mandated under The Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 the Company has in place a formal policy forprevention of sexual harassment at work place and the Company has also Constituted theInternal Complaint Committee in compliance with the requirement of the Act.

 During the year under review the company has not received any complaint of sexualharassment.